Whenever possible, it is best to save your natural tooth. Retreated teeth can function well for years, even for a lifetime.

 As occasionally happens with any dental or medical procedure, a tooth may not heal as expected after initial endodontic therapy (root canal treatment) for a variety of reasons.
-If the infection did not heal properly, placement of the crown or other restoration was delayed, or new decay has formed, you may need endodontic retreatment in order to save your tooth.
+If the infection did not heal properly, placement of the crown or other restoration was delayed, or new decay has formed, you may need endodontic retreatment in Midway in order to save your tooth.

 First, your endodontist will discuss your treatment options.
 If you and your endodontist choose retreatment, your endodontist will reopen your tooth to gain access to the root canal filling material.
 Removal of restoration and filling material allows access to blocked canals.

 After removing the canal filling, the endodontist can clean the canals and carefully examine the inside of your tooth using magnification and illumination, searching for any additional canals or unusual anatomy that requires treatment.

 Your endodontist will clean the canals, seal them, and place a filling in the tooth.
 If the canals are unusually narrow or blocked, your endodontist may recommend endodontic surgery.